pencil-user/forum_prototype/README.md

 - Backend is deliberately slowed down to simulate slow network and showcase caching

+- Backend uses a custom validator, also made by me

 - Frontend uses React Query and Pullstate for state management

 - Forum uses markdown rules for formatting posts